-From power-pop anthems to soft folky tear-jerkers, John-Allison Weiss’s core values run deep.
-Despite a professional battle as a queer artist in an industry focused on marketability, Weiss collected cred on tour with rock legend Lou Reed, wrote with heroes like Tegan Quin and Kevin Devine, and cultivated a community of diehard fans.
-In 2018, Weiss came out as nonbinary.
+From power-pop anthems to folky tear-jerkers, John-Allison Weiss’s core values run deep.
+Despite a professional battle as a queer & nonbinary artist in an industry focused on marketability, Weiss has toured with rock legend Lou Reed, wrote with heroes like Tegan Quin and Kevin Devine, and cultivated a community of diehard fans.

-Jupiter Styles frontman Sean Neumann (who also plays bass and sings in the Chicago-based band Ratboys) is a familiar face in the Midwest DIY scene, touring extensively throughout the world since 2012 while working from the road as a freelance journalist for The New York Times, Rolling Stone, ESPN, NPR, the Associated Press, and more.
+Jupiter Styles frontman Sean Neumann (bass/vocals in Chicago band Ratboys) is a familiar face in the American Midwest DIY scene.
+He’s toured extensively across the world since 2012, all the while working from the road as a freelance journalist for The New York Times, Rolling Stone, ESPN, NPR, the Associated Press, and more

-After an initial collection of releases that dove deep into the surface-level stuff that help keep our minds off of ourselves––video games, TV shows, fantasy worlds, and food––this young indie/emo two-piece from Washington, DC, has created a universe all their own on their long-awaited debut, Somewhere City.
+With an initial collection of releases that dove deep into the surface-level stuff that helps keep our minds off of ourselves––video games, TV shows, fantasy worlds, and food––this young indie-emo duo from Washington, D.C. has created a universe all their own.

-Formed out of the ashes of hopelessness and toxic friendships, Tallahassee quartet Pool Kids displays an impressive technical precision, highlighted by searing guitar riffs, dynamic lyrical prowess, and an abundance of passion.
-Their debut album, Music to Practice Safe Sex to, showcases genre-defying elements of math + pop rock and was backed by Paramore's Hayley Williams.
+Formed in the fallout of hopelessness and toxic friendships, Tallahassee quartet Pool Kids displays a penchant for technical precision, highlighted by searing guitar riffs, dynamic lyrical prowess, and an abundance of passion.
+Their debut record showcased genre-defying elements of math and pop rock, and was co-signed by Paramore's Hayley Williams.

 Prince Daddy & The Hyena

-New Album Cosmic Thrill Seekers, from Albany's Prince Daddy & the Hyena, is an odyssey of epic proportions… a great, galloping sonic road trip across space and time… boomeranging around a horn of punk, pop, indie, garage rock, and orchestral.
+Albany's Prince Daddy & the Hyena create music of epic proportions.
+Their records are great, galloping sonic road trips across space and time, boomeranging around a horn of punk, pop, indie, garage rock, and orchestral.
 With Queen-style arrangements and theatrics, their music is equally joyous and challenging; a punk rock, mental health-oriented declaration of: ‘time is a flat circle.’

-The name Proper. is a reference to something vocalist Erik Garlington hears all the time — “you talk real proper” –– as if his blackness comes into question based on how he speaks.
-Proper., both as a band and their debut album I Spent The Winter Writing Songs About Getting Better is a direct response to that, and to the homogeneity of punk.
+The name Proper. is a reference to something vocalist Erik Garlington hears all the time — “you talk real proper” –– as if his Blackness comes into question based on how he speaks.
+Proper., on record and in real life, is a direct response to that, and to the homogeneity of punk.
 It’s the band’s vision of a more inclusive world for the present and the future.